JuliaPolyhedra/XPORTA.jl/README.md

 "[PORTA](http://porta.zib.de/) is a collection of [C] routines for analyzing polytopes and polyhedra.
 The polyhedra are either given as the convex hull of a set of points plus (possibly) the convex cone of a set of vectors, or as a system of linear equations and inequalities." -([porta.zib.de](http://porta.zib.de/)).

+## Documentation

+* The `PORTA.jl` documentation is published at [bdoolittle.github.io/PORTA.jl/dev/](https://bdoolittle.github.io/PORTA.jl/dev/).
+* PORTA documentation is easily accessible at [github.com/bdoolittle/julia-porta](https://github.com/bdoolittle/julia-porta).
+* The original documentation is contained within the PORTA source code which may be downloaded from [porta.zib.de](http://porta.zib.de/).

 ## Acknowledgments

-This project is funded by grant : ...

-This project was made possible with Dr. Eric Chitambar' advisory and the general support of the Physics Department at University of Illinois Urbana-Champaign.
+`Porta.jl` was made possible by funding from  grant `<grant_number_tbd>`, the advisory of Dr. Eric Chitambar, and general support from the Physics Department at the University of Illinois Urbana-Champaign.

 ## Citing